(This page revised August 14, 2018)

-This article is a revised and expanded version of one that first appeared in the February/March 2010 issue of Stylus magazine.
+This article is a revised and extended version of one that first appeared in the February/March 2010 issue of Stylus Magazine.

 I have a couple of questions for you to ponder:

 Is a pen you recently bought gradually getting smoother?

 Is your favorite pen getting scratchier or more prone to skip?

 If the answer to either of these questions is yes, your pen is in pain, and it’s your fault.
 Not to put too fine a point on it (pun intended), you need to lighten up.

 In the first case, what is happening is that you’re gradually wearing the original, less-than-perfect surface of the nib’s tip smoother.
 This is often called “wearing in,” and some people think it’s a good thing.
 Sadly, those people are mistaken.
 The problem is that after a nib wears in, it isn’t smart enough to know that it’s supposed to stop wearing, and it begins to wear out.
 For many people, a nib that is wearing out can reach an astonishing degree of smoothness.
 This happens because most fountain pen users, when they pick up their pens, will automatically hold the pens the same way every time.
 As it wears, the tip assumes the perfect shape to work with the writer’s hand.

 Anyone else (or even the pen’s owner, if he changes his posture or the way he holds the pen in his hand) is likely to find such a nib to be very scratchy and prone to skip — which is what’s happening to the pen in the second case above.
 The photos above shows two Esterbrook No 2668 Renew-Point nibs, one brand new (left) and one worn out (right).
 These nibs are untipped, and they wear more rapidly than tipped nibs — but the wear illustrated really does happen to tipped nibs, it just takes longer.